-South Asia is home to very diverse communities and therefore cultural heritage; historically cross cultural interactions have formed the social fabric of the region.
-However, current and recent conflicts, inequality and social exclusion, particularly connected to age, gender, race and ethnicity is threatening this diversity, plurality and freedom of expression, inhibiting harmonious interaction among people and groups with varied and dynamic cultural identities as well as their willingness to live together.
+South Asia is home to very diverse communities, and historically cross-cultural interactions have formed the social fabric of the region.
+However, current and recent conflicts, inequality and social exclusion (due to age, gender, race and ethnicity) are threatening the value of this diversity and limiting freedom of expression.
+This in turn affects social cohesion and gender equality in the region.

 For societies to flourish, we believe that peoples of a community need to be able to participate and have a sense of belonging and legitimacy.
 We recognise the power of the arts to challenge and shift attitudes that can perpetuate inequalities and, we believe that it is possible to harness the potential of the creative sector as a source of social cohesion and economic empowerment.

 Through Our Shared Cultural Heritage and Contemporary Take, Beyond Cultural Heritage we are supporting museums, heritage sites, the cultural and education sectors to engage young people with cultural heritage.
 Through better understanding of shared cultural heritage in South Asia, we aim to address these needs and foster inclusion and respect for diversity.